-Because cruise ships dock at Heritage Quay, at no more than 5-minutes-walk from the piers to downtown St. John's, the landmarks, and attractions of Antigua's main city and capital are easy to reach on foot and comfortable to explore on your own.
+Because cruise ships dock at Heritage Quay, at no more than a 5-minutes-walk from the piers to downtown St. John's, the landmarks and attractions of Antigua's main city and capital are easy to reach on foot and comfortable to explore on your own.

 What's in the Cruise Terminal

-Once passed the exit gates of the Piers, cruise passengers will be on a large open-air terminal known as Heritage Quay but many do not realize that close by there is a very quaint spot to explore - the Redcliff Quay.
+Once passed the exit gates of the Piers, cruise passengers will be on a sizeable open-air terminal known as Heritage Quay, but many do not realize that close by, there is a very quaint spot to explore - the Redcliff Quay.

 Heritage Quay Terminal

-Heritage Quay, with over 30 prestigious duty-free shops, a food court, and a casino, is itself an attraction for many cruise passengers.
-For those that love shopping when cruising the Caribbean, this is one the places to exercise your bargaining skills in stores such as the ubiquitous Diamonds International, Tanzanite International or Colombian Emeralds but also others like the Body Shop, Sunglass Hut and Goldsmiths.
+Heritage Quay attracts many cruise passengers, with over 30 prestigious duty-free shops, a food court, and a casino.
+For those that love shopping when cruising the Caribbean, this is one the places to exercise your bargaining skills in stores such as the ubiquitous Diamonds International, Tanzanite International, or Colombian Emeralds but also others like the Body Shop, Sunglass Hut, and Goldsmiths.